Guide to Business Loan Down Payments

 Why Do I Need to Make a Down Payment?

 Down payments aren’t just good for lenders, though.
 They also benefit you as a borrower.
-By putting up a down payment, you’re able to lower the total amount of money that you will pay interest on.
+By putting up a down payment, you’re able to lower the total amount of money that you’ll pay interest on.
 A down payment can also help you get a lower interest rate.
 Together, this can lead to a lower monthly payment and make the loan more affordable over the long term.

 Are Down Payments Always Required on Business Loans?